 - Very high voltage: 1000 to 3000 V

-The tolerance range of the flashover voltage is generally ± 20%.
+The tolerance range of the sparkover voltage is generally ± 20%.

-This size depends on the gas properties, the volume and the electrode material and its treatment.
-The leakage current is an important parameter of a gas arrester and distinguishes it from other protective components such as varistors or Z-diodes.
-For standard components it is between 5 and 20 kA with an 8/20μs pulse.
-The component can withstand this current repeatedly (for typically ten pulses) without being destroyed or its basic specifications changed.
+This quantity depends on the gas properties, the volume and the electrode material as well as its treatment.
+The leakage current is an important parameter of a GDT and distinguishes it from other protective components such as varistors or Z-diodes.
+For standard components, it is between 5 and 20 kA for an 8/20-μs pulse.
+The component can withstand this current repeatedly (typically for ten pulses) without being destroyed or having its basic specifications changed.

-These parameters make the gas arrester practically "invisible" in a power line that is in a steady state:
+These parameters make the GDT practically "invisible" in a power line that is in a steady state:

 The insulation resistance is very high (>10 GΩ), the capacitance very low (<1 pF).

-A common mode overvoltage occurs on the line.
-Because of the scattering of the flashover voltages (± 20%), the flashover of one of the two gas arresters occurs very shortly (a few microseconds) before that of the other.
-Thus, the wire that caused the flashover is grounded (neglecting the arc voltages), which turns the common mode overvoltage into a differential overvoltage.
-This is very dangerous for the terminal equipment to be protected.
-This danger no longer exists only when the second gas arrester also causes the flashover (a few microseconds later).
+.
+A common-mode overvoltage occurs on the line.
+Due to the dispersion of the sparkhover voltages (± 20%), the sparkover of one of the two GDT occurs very shortly (a few microseconds) before that of the other.
+Thus, the wire that caused the flashover is earthed (neglecting the arc voltages), turning the common mode overvoltage into a differential overvoltage.
+This is very dangerous for the end device to be protected.
+This danger only ceases to exist when the sparkhover also occurs at the second GDT (a few microseconds later).
 The 3-electrode configuration eliminates this disadvantage.
-The flashover of one pole triggers a "general" flashover of the component almost instantaneously (within a few nanoseconds), since all electrodes are in the same gas-filled housing.
+The sparkhover of one pole triggers a "general" sparkhover of the component almost instantaneously (within a few nanoseconds), since all electrodes are in the same gas-filled housing.

-Most of the CITEL range of gas discharge tubes are available for surface mounting (SMD), with optional square electrode (SQ) anti-rolling" version.
+Most of the GDT in the CITEL range are available for surface mount (SMD), with optional "anti-rolling" version with square electrode (SQ).
 The welding profile with reflow must follow the recommended curve (opposite).

-The 3-pin BMSQ CMS FL gas line is equipped with its Anti-Roll" electrode and exclusive external short circuit system, which is matched to this type of mounting, especially suitable for surface mounting technology.
+The 3-pole BMSQ CMS FL gas line, with its anti-roll "electrode and its exclusive external short-circuit system, which is adapted to this type of mounting, is particularly suitable for surface mounting technology.

-Most CITEL gas discharge tubes are equipped with wire output (diameter 0.8 or 1 mm) for mounting on a printed circuit board.
+Most CITEL GDT are available with wire outlet (diameter 0.8 or 1 mm) for mounting on a PCB.
 Different output types possible depending on the range: